-What AMCOM Can Do For You - Episode 1 - LARS
+What AMCOM Can Do For You - Episode 1 - LARs

-MG Todd Royar and CSM Bradford Smith sit down with Kevin Fleagle to discuss a Logistics Assistance Representatives or LARS.
+In episode 1 of "What AMCOM Can Do For You," MG Todd Royar and CSM Bradford Smith sit down with Kevin Fleagle to discuss a Logistics Representative Representative or LARs.
+In this episode MG Royar, CSM Smith, and Kevin discuss, What is a LARs?
+Who do they work for?
+How are they assigned? and more.

 |Date Taken: